Moses Pitt: Publications

 His work was characterised by its learned content and included authors such as Robert Boyle and Gilbert Burnet.
 His Atlas was initially intended to be 12 volumes and he continued to undertake other work for the Royal Society.
 However rising costs, estimated by Pitt at £1000 per volume, contributed to his eventual bankruptcy and only four volumes were ever produced.
 The second volume had as frontispiece a noted engraved portrait of Queen Catherine of Braganza, by Edward Le Davis.

 In Ireland William Molyneux collaborated with Roderic O'Flaherty to collect material for the Atlas.
-While Pitt's financial crisis lead to cancellation of the project, much valuable work on early Irish history was collected.
+While Pitt's financial crisis lead to cancellation of the project, much valuable work on early Irish history was collected and are now freely available on the Virtual Record Treasury of Ireland.
+O'Flaherty insisted that a crocodile lived in Lough Mask but his work is more remembered for his topographical account of Connaught.
 Molyneux and O'Flaherty struck a friendship and Molyneux assisted when the latter's treatise Ogygia was published in London in 1685.

 As a result of the Atlas project, Pitt was declared bankrupt.
 He was taken to the Fleet Prison, and remained there, or in the King's Bench Prison, for seven years.
 In 1691, he published The Cry of the Oppressed: Being a True and Tragical Account of the Unparallel'd Sufferings of Multitudes of Poor Imprison'd Debtors In Most of the Gaols in England, a moving appeal on behalf of prisoners for debt across the country.